-Furthermore, the system covers the inclusion of feedstock from other Member States or third countries - which have been certified by other voluntary schemes recognised by the European Commission for the respective scope - in the mass balance.
+Furthermore, the system covers the inclusion of feedstock from other Member States or third countries - which have been certified by other voluntary or national schemes recognised by the European Commission for the respective scope - in the mass balance.

-The principles of Directive (EU) 2018/2001 include the reduction of greenhouse gas emissions in Europe, increased use of biomass for sustainable energy production, especially in the fuel and electricity sectors.
+The principles of Revised Directive (EU) 2018/2001 include the reduction of greenhouse gas emissions in Europe, increased use of biomass for sustainable energy production, especially in the fuel and electricity sectors.
 The aim is to raise the share of EU energy consumption produced from renewable resources to 32%, and to reach at least a 14% share of renewable resources in the transport sector in all member states by 2030.
 Sustainable energy production means that, for the production of e.g. fuels or electricity, feedstock (raw materials) are used that are renewable, are not cultivated in areas worthy of protection and in areas with high biodiversity, do not harm humans or nature, and contribute significantly to the reduction of greenhouse gases.

-Registration by AMA is required in order to be considered a company in the sense of the provisions of Directive (EU) 2018/2001.
+Registration by a certification body (ZS) appointed by the AMA is required in order to be considered a company in the sense of the provisions of Revised Directive (EU) 2018/2001.
 If the company fulfils all requirements, a registration number - starting with AACS - will be assigned.
 The registered companies are published on the AMA website.